The Complete Bitcoin & Crypto Guide: Pros, Cons, Reviews

 And then since this space is largely unregulated, when you go to trade fiat for your cryptocurrency of choice, you often have the token marked up by a hidden spread.
 It’s a fee grab.

 Is It Like Digital Gold and Rare?

-After the media started beating the drum about it nonstop towards the end of 2017, it became sort of a 1949 gold rush.
-Some of the earliest speculators bought in under pennies and rode it up to $20,000 a coin creating vast fortunes.
+After the media started beating the drum about it nonstop towards the end of 2017, it became sort of a 1849 gold rush.
+Some of the earliest speculators bought in under pennies and rode it up to $20,000 a coin, creating vast fortunes.
+Then it rode up again to over $60,000 in 2021.
 That’s the kind of story that gets around – FAST.

 Altcoins and ICOs Are Born